THEN AGAIN: Vintage Photography Reimagined by One Artist and Thirty-One Writers

 THEN AGAIN (remix)

-Nine chapter, 90 page version of THEN AGAIN.
-This 8x10 inch open edition stands on its own as an engaging anthology of art and written responses by Akiko Busch, Tina Connolly, Christine Poreba, Erin Roberts, Sofia Samatar, Hollis Seamon, Jim and Karen Shepard, Sara St. Antoine, and Izzy Wassertsein.
+This nine chapter, 90 page version of THEN AGAIN is a slimmer 8×10 inch open edition.
+The book stands on its own as carefully curated anthology of art and written responses by Akiko Busch, Tina Connolly, Christine Poreba, Erin Roberts, Sofia Samatar, Hollis Seamon, Jim and Karen Shepard, Sara St. Antoine, and Izzy Wassertsein.
 ISBN 978-0-9897900-8-6

 THEN AGAIN was successfully funded by 200+ backers pledging more than $30,000 on Kickstarter in April 2019.
 Thanks to all those generous backers, we were able to create the exclusive edition of 325 books plus the unlimited remix version.
 Both were released in December 2019.